euclidity/transform-2020-ray/README.md

     run instances and make a note of it's code e.g. `us-east-2`
  - If you don't have an AWS account, consider setting one up.
   - During the tutorial I aim to run a small cluster of C5.xlarge instances which are $0.19/hr so AWS cost won't be huge
+  - UPDATE!! when experimenting I have seen that the cluster setup time fir time around is easily 10 mins, so if may be that you want to statr this off and then jsut watch alone
-  - I'll also be demonstrating multi-GPU on an instance in the cloud, and if you have access (check your service quotas) to `p2.8xlarge` on your AWS accounts you can try that out at $7-8/hr
+  - I'll also be demonstrating multi-GPU on an instance in the cloud, and if you have access (check your service quotas) to `p2.8xlarge` on your AWS accounts you can try that out at $7-8/hr but I'll **not** be taking people though getting jupyter up and running from an EC2 instance.
+So you would be on your own, maybe just sit back, watch and run for yourself later.

 ## Environment Setup